Frikallo/MISST/README.md

 ## Installation
 as of version 2.0.6, MISST is not available for any platform with guaranteed compatibility.
-Until a later version, please refer to [Manual Installation](https://github.com/Frikallo/MISST/#manual-installation-for-developers) .
+Until a later version, please refer to [Manual Installation](https://github.com/Frikallo/MISST/#manual-installation-for-developers).

 ### Issue Reporting

 Please be as detailed as possible when posting a new issue.

-If possible, check the "log.log" file in your install directory for detailed error information that can be provided to me.
+If possible, check the "MISST.log" file in your install directory for detailed error information that can be provided to me.

 ## License